Topher50/Webex-download/README.md

 Downloads folder should be empty when starting this download.

-Ment to run on MAC OSX
+Meant to run on MAC OSX